-Federal law and regulations require the US Department of Transportation to integrate resilience into transportation planning processes.
-Federal funding is available to CNMI for highways through the Federal Territorial Highway Program (THP).
-Funds obligated under the THP must follow the requirements and eligibilities of 23 U.S.C.
+Federal law and regulations require the U.S. Department of Transportation to integrate resilience into transportation planning processes.
+Federal funding is available to CNMI for highways through the Federal Territorial Highway Program (T.H.P.).
+Funds obligated under the T.H.P. must follow the requirements and eligibilities of 23 U.S.C.
 165 as amended by the Fixing America's Surface Transportation (FAST) Act, which requires the planning process to consider projects/strategies to improve the resilience and reliability of the transportation system and improve stormwater mitigation.
-The DPW 20-year highway plan update, expected for adoption in 2021, will include "complete streets" concepts which emphasize designing the built environment with all transportation modalities and multiple benefits in mind, into long-term transportation planning efforts.
+The D.P.W.
+20-year highway plan update, expected for adoption in 2021, will include "complete streets" concepts that emphasize designing the built environment with all transportation modalities and multiple benefits in mind into long-term transportation planning efforts.

 The CNMI DPW's the Territorial Transportation Improvement Plan includes a highways investment planning proposal as well as a transportation system plan with COTA.
 Incorporating SSG Principles in future transportation plans may help CNMI secure federal funds to improve the resilience of the islands' transportation systems.
 A 2020-2040 Highways strategic plan is currently in development with DPW and the Built Environment Taskforce members, who are working to include "complete streets" and intermodal connectivity to ensure sustainable and efficient transportation system investments.
-Complete streets is an approach that aims to plan and design the built environment with all transportation modalities in mind with the goal to improve the ways in which we can travel safely and conveniently.
+Complete streets is an approach that aims to plan and design the built environment with all transportation modalities in mind to improve how we can travel safely and conveniently.

-Additionally, the Commonwealth Ports Authority oversees port and airport-specific planning efforts that also further inter-island and international transportation needs and objectives.
+Additionally, the Commonwealth Ports Authority oversees port and airport-specific planning efforts that further inter-island and international transportation needs and objectives.
 Quarantine and biosecurity measures are included in these efforts through DNLR-Quarantine and Customs programs.